jeb5/Casio-Calculator-FX9860-Apps/README.md

 ### About Program Source Code

-When a Casio BASIC program is opened in FA-124 for editing, the editor correctly displays unusual characters like `⇒` and `÷` correctly.
+When a Casio BASIC program is opened in FA-124 for editing, the editor displays unusual characters like `⇒` and `÷` correctly.
 However, when text is copied out of the editor, it becomes a different unicode character. (`⇒` and `÷` become `×` and `Á`, for example)
 To make my source code readable, I've put the text through a substitution cipher to transform _the most common_ of these symbols to unicode equivalents.

 If you wanted to transform the source code back into text for the FA-124 editor, you could apply this substitution in reverse, although I would recommend sticking to the G1M file, and making any changes in the FA-124 editor.